hesselberthlab/lab-website-new/_pages/about.md

 **[RNA Bioscience Initiative](https://medschool.cuanschutz.edu/rbi){:target="_blank"}** <br/>
 **[University of Colorado School of Medicine](https://www.cuanschutz.edu/){:target="_blank"}** <br/>

-We are a group of RNA biologists, technology developers, and data analysts on a mission to discover and leverage fundamental principles of RNA regulation.
+We are a group of RNA biologists, technology developers, and data analysts focused on discovering and translating fundamental principles of RNA regulation.

 The broad goals of our laboratory are to: